 The Keenly App

-Children need an app to help them learn how to delay gratification, the value of hard work and how to easily budget.
+This is why I felt it was very importatn to create an app to help them learn how to delay gratification, the value of hard work and how to easily budget.
 While at the same time have fun, feel in control and buy the things they love.

 Sketch, Invision, Photoshop, Illustrator, Principle, After Effects, Google Docs, InDesign, Pen & Paper & WordPres for the marketing landing page.